Dating back as far as 500BC

 The middle of 1800s also saw the mining boom in the far west, where frontier spirit and newfound wealth drove gambling to new heights.
 Gambling became commonplace in towns from Monterey to Sacramento, all the way to San Francisco.
 The latter quickly supplanted New Orleans as the new gambling capital of the country.

-Despite the legal ramifications, the first slot machine appeared in San Francisco in 1895.
-Somehow, laws prohibiting them weren't enacted until 1911.
+The first slot machine appeared in San Francisco in 1895.

 Organized crime also invested heavily in Nevada casinos.
 In 1947, renowned mobster Bugsy Siegel opened the opulent Flamingo with much fanfare and movie star participation.
 That gave Las Vegas a decisive boost in reputation over Reno as the place for high rollers to be.